RahuRabh/Summarizer/readme.md

 > To install and run this application on your local machine, follow these steps:

-  >  Clone this repository: git clone https://github.com/your-username/article-summarizer.git
+  >  Clone this repository: git clone https://github.com/rahurabh/Summarizer.git
-  >  Navigate to the project directory: cd article-summarizer
+  >  Navigate to the project directory: cd summarizer
   >  Install the dependencies: npm install
   >  Start the development server: npm run dev